 This surge in online education popularity is reflected in search behaviors being reported by Google.
 Their most recent quarterly education insights found that the fastest-growing query for both specific education programs and for degree-type queries both involved “online.”
 In addition a full seven percent of all degree-specific queries last quarter had the term “online” in them.
 The evidence was becoming clear in 2018, and is now harmful to ignore.
 If you aren’t maximizing potential in the online sector, 2019 will see you missing out on a large chunk of prospects seeking a new type of higher education.

-The Takeaway: Meeting enrollment goals in 2019 requires adapting to new opportunities in higher education marketing.
+The Takeaway: Meeting enrollment goals in 2019 requires adapting to new opportunities in higher ed marketing.